 Identifying the bacteria in a sample taken from infected tissue confirms the diagnosis.

 Antibiotics are applied externally for external infections or given intravenously for more serious, internal infections.

 Pseudomonas bacteria, including Pseudomonas aeruginosa, are present throughout the world in soil and water.
 These bacteria favor moist areas, such as sinks, toilets, inadequately chlorinated swimming pools and hot tubs, and outdated or inactivated antiseptic solutions.
-These bacteria may temporarily reside in the skin, ears, and intestine of healthy people.
+Occasionally, these bacteria are present in the armpits and genital area of healthy people.

 Pseudomonas aeruginosa infections range from minor external infections to serious, life-threatening disorders.
 Infections occur more often and tend to be more severe in people who

 Have a disorder that weakens the immune system, such as human immunodeficiency virus (HIV) infection

 Take drugs that suppress the immune system, such as those used to treat cancer or to prevent rejection of transplanted organs